Rinko bag

 9. Close the bag with the Velcro.

-The bag measures 146x100cm laid flat, it fits my size L ATB with 29×2.35” tyres and a rear rack.
-The packed size including shoulder strap (excluding Voile straps) is approximately 9cm diameter and 15cm high.
+The bag measures 146x100cm when laid flat and fits my size L ATB with 29×2.35” tyres and a rear rack.
+The packed size, including the shoulder strap (excluding the Voile straps), is approximately 9cm in diameter and 15cm high.

 I can’t stress enough that this is an ultra-light bike carrying solution.
-It provides no protection for the bicycle and the fabric will not withstand stress.
-That means that sliding your bike across a train platform results in a torn bag and scratched paint.
-However, it fits in a jersey pocket / takes up maybe a quarter of a frame bag and lets you travel with your bike without reservations.
-I take no liability for damaged bikes or missed connections, and do not provide warranty for wear and tear.
+It provides no protection for the bicycle, and the fabric will not withstand stress.
+This means that sliding your bike across a train platform could result in a torn bag and scratched paint.
+However, it fits in a jersey pocket, taking up about a quarter of a frame bag, allowing you to travel with your bike without reservations.
+I take no liability for damaged bikes or missed connections and do not provide a warranty for wear and tear.

 If you’re bike packing you probably already have these, if not add them here.